 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-So assembly is a very important aspect of construction.
-There are a collection of items required to complete a particular unit of work.
-For example, if you have an interior partition, you don't necessarily want to take off, if you don't have to, you don't want to take off all the studs, measure out all the studs, wood studs, metal studs, the width, the spacing of them, the height, the drywall, the track at the base, the taping finish, everything associated with that partition.
+Assembly is a very important aspect of construction.
+There is a collection of items required to complete a particular unit of work.
+For example, if you have an interior partition, you don’t necessarily want to take off all the studs if you don’t have to.
+You don’t want to measure all the studs—wood studs, metal studs—their width, spacing, height, the drywall, the track at the base, the taping and finishing, and everything else associated with that partition.

-Whereas you can actually have a unit cost for that assembly, which might be $2.75 a square foot, instead of pricing out 20 different items.
-Now keep in mind that the 20 different items are priced out at some point, and they roll up into that unit cost of $2.75.
-So that's where the unit costs do come from.
-But the whole idea is that you do not need to go to the level of detail necessary for that partition type, if you already know what all is included in an interior partition that's got stud spacing at 16 inches on center and is 10 feet high.
+Instead, you can use a unit cost for that assembly, which might be $2.75 per square foot, instead of pricing out 20 different items.
+Now keep in mind that those 20 different items are priced out at some point, which are rolled up into that unit cost of $2.75.
+So that's where the unit costs come from.
+The main idea is that you do not need to go into the level of detail necessary for that partition type if you already know everything that is included in an interior partition that has stud spacing of 16 inches on center and is 10 feet high.

 So assemblies are extremely helpful because they speed up the entire process.
-If you price them out individually, it'll take you a lot longer and you have to calculate every component individually.
-Whereas when you have an assembly unit cost of $70 per square foot, all you have to do is come up with the total square footage.
+Pricing them out individually will take much longer and require you to calculate every component individually.
+Whereas when you have an assembly unit cost of $70 per square foot, all you have to do is calculate the total square footage.

-Now there might be exceptions.
-If you have an interior wall that is $70 a square foot, well it has a variable of that price is only good up to, let's just say, 10 feet high.
-If it's above 10 feet high, up to, let's just say, 18 feet high, it's another price, and so on.
+Now, there might be exceptions.
+If you have an interior wall that is $70 per square foot, the price may only be valid up to, let’s say, 10 feet high.
+If it’s above 10 feet—up to, let’s say, 18 feet—it may fall under a different price tier, and so forth.

-The reason being is that the labor costs go up every time you go up another increment of 8 or 10 feet.
-And it requires scaffolding, safety protection, what have you.
-Use assemblies whenever you can.
+The reason is that labor costs go up every time you increase height by another increment of 8 or 10 feet.
+It also requires scaffolding, safety protection, and other requirements.
+Use assemblies whenever appropriate.

 But make sure that you first verify and validate what that unit cost is.
-Have a good understanding of what's inside that assembly.
-Know what it's composed of.
+Have a good understanding of what is included in that assembly.
+Know what it is composed of.

-And therefore, if you use an assembly that's slightly different for a different wall type, as an example, you could price out the assembly at $70 a square foot, and then maybe have another add-on for an extra layer of drywall.
+Therefore, if you use an assembly that is slightly different for a different wall type, for example, you could price out the assembly at $70 per square foot and potentially include an add-on for an extra layer of drywall.